-The market shares in Table 1 are applied to the NSLP in Figure 2 to show each retailer's 'share' of the NSLP in each half hourly interval, refer Figure 3.
+The market shares in Table 1 are applied to the NSLP in Figure 3 to show each retailer's 'share' of the NSLP in each half hourly interval.
 Each retailer's 'band' of liability is equivalent to the amount of electricity it sold all of its customers that day, allocated according to the NSLP.